Pietracamela

 Pietracamela (locally La Pròtë) is a town and comune in Teramo province in the Abruzzo region of eastern Italy.
 It is located at the feet of the Gran Sasso massif, in the natural park known as the "Gran Sasso e Monti della Laga National Park".
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

-It is notable for the Pretarolo language, an ultra-endangered language spoken by under 28 speakers.

-Pertarolo is an ancient language of vague origins, with words coming from across the Adriatic Sea, of unknown and doubtful etymology.
-Here the language merges with the gestures and body movements, both codified according to unmistakable semiotics for the natives.